Overview of the United Arab Emirates Legal System

 5.1.
 Education and Youth

-The UAE offers a fully-fledged educational system for both boys and girls from primary level to university, and the education for the country's citizens are provided for free through government schools, colleges and universities.
-There is also an extensive private education sector which now accounts for around 40 per cent of the student population.
+The UAE offers a fully-fledged educational system for both boys and girls from primary level to university, and education for the country’s citizens is provided for free through government schools, colleges, and universities.
+There is also an extensive private education sector which now accounts for around 40 percent of the student population.

 State-funded educational opportunities in the UAE have blossomed since the establishment of the Federation when only a tiny minority of the population had access to formal education.
 A comprehensive free education system is now available to all students, male and female.
 At the start of the 1999/2000 academic year, 336,135 students enrolled in over 640 government schools throughout the country.
-Substantial progress has also taken place in the private sector which accounts for nearly 40 per cent of the student population at kindergarten, primary and secondary level.
+Substantial progress has also taken place in the private sector which accounts for nearly 40 percent of the student population at kindergarten, primary, and secondary levels.

 5.2.
 Higher Education and Research